-Despite the on-going situation with Coronavirus it is essential that we maintain the security of our systems.
-This will help us continue to deliver vital public health messages about council services via our website and allow you all to access our services using online forms.
+We will be doing maintenance to our website systems on Sunday, 31 January.
+Despite the ongoing situation with Covid-19 it is essential that we maintain the security of our systems.
+This will help us continue to deliver vital public health messages and information about council services via our website and allow you all to access our services using online forms.

 The work should be done with little disruption to you and any interruption should be short.
 If you do have problems accessing the site or something doesn’t work on Sunday, please try again later.